-So there I was, approaching such a crossing.
-Already poised to cross were two teens.
+So there I was, approaching a busy traffic crossing.
+Already poised to cross were two teens and a few other pedestrians.

-The lights changed but instead of crossing, they turned back to stare pointedly at a younger child.
-She stood beneath a tree, steadfastly refusing to proceed, crossed her arms and sat on the bench.
-The teens shrugged and continued on their way.
+The lights changed.
+Instead of crossing, the teens turned back to gesture animatedly at a younger child whom I had not noticed earlier.
+She stood beneath a tree, steadfastly refusing to proceed, crossed her arms and plopped herself on the bench.
+As the traffic light beeped its 10-second warning, the teens shrugged and continued on their way.

-I had reached the crossing by then, and had to wait for the next light change.
+I had reached the crossing by then, and waited for the next light change.
 The teens had disappeared from view but the child had stood and scrunched up her face, pacing before the tree.

 Out of seemingly nowhere, an auntie appeared and bent to ask the child if she was lost.
 Then another auntie appeared, already digging out her phone and asking, “Eh, girl, where’s your mummy?”